East New York: Economic downturn

 Walter Thabit, a city planner for East New York, chronicled in his 2003 book, How East New York Became a Ghetto, the change in population from mostly working class Italians and Jewish residents to residents of Puerto Rican and African American descent.
 Thabit argues that landlords and real estate agents played a significant role in the downturn of the area.
 Puerto Ricans were moving to New York City in the late 1950s, at a time when unemployment rates in Puerto Rico soared to 25 percent, and left Puerto Rico on the brink of poverty.
-By 1966, Blacks and Puerto Ricans were the majority of the neighborhood with around 48,000 Black residents, 30,000 Puerto Rican residents, and 22,000 remaining White residents mostly Italian and Jewish residents, though eventually pretty much almost all of the White residents would vacate out of the neighborhood in the later decades.
+By 1966, Blacks and Puerto Ricans were the majority of the neighborhood with around 48,000 Black residents, 30,000 Puerto Rican residents, and 22,000 remaining White residents (who were mostly Italian and Jewish residents); however, a majority of the White residents would eventually vacate out of the neighborhood due to increasing crime in the later decades.
 Poverty became very highly concentrated, with the neighborhood's population largely being on welfare benefits by the 1960s.
 The neighborhood also began to suffer from numerous arson incidents and building fires, and buildings, previously occupied by Italian and Jewish residents, were increasingly abandoned as a result of increasing crime rates and racial tensions between White and non-White residents.
 During the 1960s, there were reported cases of Italian youths and Black and Puerto Rican youths getting into racially motivated fights.
 Thabit also describes how the construction of public housing projects in East New York further contributed to its decline, noting that many of the developments were built by corrupt managers and contractors.
 He argues that the city government largely ignored the community when it could have helped turn it around.
 On the other hand, writing in the New York Press, Michael Manville accused Thabit of poor research, sweeping generalizations, and a failure to distinguish the actions of allegedly racist individuals from the effects of what he describes as "a racist capitalist system", and contends that much of the urban renewal and public housing efforts of the period were in fact well-intentioned, if ill-considered and hubristic.